A note from Bear Claw Lodge regarding COVID-19:

 - Guests will be seated in numbers and with spacing that follow all current PHO capacity guidelines

-- One team member will have guest facing duties which include but are not limited to; greeting guests, taking orders, order dissemination.
+- One team member will have guest facing duties which include but are not limited to; greeting guests, taking orders, order dissemination, delivering food and drinks

 - One team member will have service duties which include but are not limited to; running food, clearing plates, making cocktails, pouring wines.

 - Liquor service times will remain in line with all current PHO’s.